nadeemlab/SPT/docs/maintenance.md

 You can of course also modify the testing environment, involving more or fewer modules, even docker containers from external images, by editing `compose.yaml`.

+## <a id="new-workflows"></a> 7.
+Add a new workflow

+The computation workflows are orchestrated with Nextflow, using the process definition script [`main_visitor.nf`](https://github.com/nadeemlab/SPT/blob/main/spatialprofilingtoolbox/workflow/assets/main_visitor.nf).
+"Visitor" refers to the visitor pattern, whereby the process steps access the database, do some reads, do some computations, and return some results by sending them to the database.

+Each workflow consists of:
+- "job" definition (in case the workflow calls for parallelization)
+- initialization
+- core jobs
+- integration/wrap-up

+**To make a new workflow**: copy the `phenotype_proximity` subdirectory to a sibling directory with a new name.
+Update the components accordingly, and update [`workflow/__init__.py`](https://github.com/nadeemlab/SPT/blob/main/spatialprofilingtoolbox/workflow/__init__.py) with a new entry for your workflow, to ensure that it is discovered.
+You'll also need to update [`pyproject.toml`](https://github.com/nadeemlab/SPT/blob/main/pyproject.toml) to declare your new subpackage.

+The basic interface for each workflow component is defined in [`workflow/component_interfaces`](https://github.com/nadeemlab/SPT/tree/main/spatialprofilingtoolbox/workflow/component_interfaces).